votingworks/electionguard-kotlin-multiplatform/docs/InputValidation.md

 Input Ballots are generated external to the electionguard library, so Input Ballot Validation must be run on each ballot, before accepting the ballot for encryption.

-If an Input Ballots fails validation, it is annotated as to why it failed, and placed in the invalid ballot directory for examination.
+If an Input Ballot fails validation, it is annotated as to why it failed, and placed in the invalid ballot directory for examination.

 ### A. Referential integrity